Are We Ready For An Implant That Can Change Our Moods?

 This week's Invisibilia podcast features the story of a woman with obsessive-compulsive disorder and depression who signed up for a deep brain stimulation trial.
 The story describes what it's like to be able to adjust her mood by adjusting the settings on her device.
 Listen to that story here.

-The FDA has only approved deep brain stimulation for a handful of conditions, including movement disorders — dystonia, essential tremor, and symptoms of Parkinson's disease — and a type of treatment-resistant epilepsy.
+The FDA has only approved deep brain stimulation for a handful of conditions, including movement disorders — dystonia, essential tremor and symptoms of Parkinson's disease — and a type of treatment-resistant epilepsy.
 Now, many scientists in the U.S. and around the globe are experimenting with the technology for psychiatric conditions like depression or obsessive-compulsive disorder.

-The results of clinical studies so far are very mixed: Some patients say they have been totally transformed while others feel no effect at all, or get worse.
+The results of clinical studies so far are very mixed: Some patients say they have been totally transformed while others feel no effect at all, or they get worse.

 Yet research continues and the technology's potential to instantly and powerfully change mood raises ethical, social and cultural questions.
-NPR spoke to neuroethicist, James Giordano, Chief of the Neuroethics Studies Program at Georgetown University Medical Center about this new technology and its potential benefits and harms when used for psychiatric treatment.
+NPR spoke to neuroethicist, James Giordano, chief of the Neuroethics Studies Program at Georgetown University Medical Center, about this new technology and its potential benefits and harms when used for psychiatric treatment.
 In addition to his work at Georgetown, Giordano has consulted with the U.S. military about these technologies and their possible use.

 This interview includes answers from two separate conversations with Giordano, one conducted by Alix Spiegel and one by Jonathan Lambert.
 It has been edited for clarity and length.